enoren5/tarot_juicer/README.md

 ### #6. heroku-cli (x2)
 There are two heroku-cli app interfaces.
 The first heroku-cli app is installed locally for interacting between the local development environment and the remote server.
 The second heroku-cli app is installed remotely for interacting with itself.
 To install, you just navigate in Heroku settings for the app and click: “Add buildpack” and enter: `https://buildpack-registry.s3.amazonaws.com/buildpacks/heroku-community/cli.tgz`.
 Next go to Manage Account (settings - - top right corner of avatar icon).
 Then scroll down and select: “Regenerate API Key”.
 Next time you push changes and Heroku rebuilds everything, then heroku-cli should be installed.
 For future reference, you may use [the official Heroku doc for managing authentication and API token storage](https://devcenter.heroku.com/articles/authentication#api-token-storage).

-## TO DO:
+## <p align="center"> TO DO</p>

-* Leverage [5 ways to make my Django project more secure](https://hackernoon.com/5-ways-to-make-django-admin-safer-eb7753698ac8).
+Leverage [5 ways to make my Django project more secure](https://hackernoon.com/5-ways-to-make-django-admin-safer-eb7753698ac8).
 One of them is to: "Visually disntinguish environemnts".
 It's a great suggestion by color coding the Django admin panel.
-I should implement a color coded banner at the top of every web page when the Django Admin user is logged in but the "Nuclear" option (in `accounts` app) is toggled on blocking all other web vistors out because right now, if the Nuclear option is triggered, the the 'logout' link on the  `/portal` page appears but clicking on it does nothing.
+I should implement a color coded banner at the top of every web page when the Django Admin user is logged in but the "Nuclear" option is toggled on blocking all other web vistors out because right now, if the Nuclear option is triggered, the the 'logout' link on the  `/portal` page appears but clicking on it does nothing.
 This is because the ADmin User has access.
 To help elinate confusion, there should be a colour coded banner at the top of `/portal` and all the other pages on the website whent he Admin user is browsing and the Nuclear option is toggled.

-## HISTORY AND PURPOSE
+## <p align="center"> HISTORY AND PURPOSE</p>
 "In a world where men do battle over whose version of God is most accurate, I cannot adequately express the deep respect and admiration I feel toward an organization in which men of differing faiths are able to break bread together in a bond of comradery, brotherhood, and friendship," - - On Freemasonry courtesy of Dan Brown in a 2009 interview as quoted on page 48-49 in Mark E Koltko-Rivera's (2011) _Freemasonry: An Introduction_ (London England: Penguin Group)

+<p align="center"> :godmode: </p>